Dillingen, Saarland: Coat of arms of Dillingen

 Blazon: In blue a growing silver, pinned and black grooved wall, surmounted by a silver, gold-crowned and -supported and red-tongued seated Lorraine eagle, in the wall a tall, red-lined golden gate, covered with a red zigzag bar, surmounted by a three-rowed, blue tournament collar.
 The coat of arms is based in its design on the coat of arms of the noblemen of Siersberg, barons of Dillingen (red zigzag beam and blue tournament collar on gold background) and the official coat of arms of the former Prévôté (Bailiwick) Siersberg (silver tower with eagle on a blue background).
 The coat of arms of the noblemen is reinterpreted in the coat of arms of Dillingen to the gate in a city wall.

 Transport

 Dillingen (Saar) station is on the Saar Railway, which connects Saarbrücken Central Station and Trier Central Station.

-Iron ore comes to the steelworks by Germany's heaviest trains 6000T trains.
+Iron ore is brought to the steelworks by Germany's heaviest trains, the 6000T.